LINs-lab/cluster_tutorial/docs/Custom_Containerized_Environment.md

 # For Beginners: build FROM a base image

-*Determined AI* provides [*Docker* images](https://hub.docker.com/r/determinedai/environments/tags) that includes common deep learning libraries and frameworks.
+*Determined AI* provides [*Docker* images](https://hub.docker.com/r/determinedai/environments/tags) that include common deep-learning libraries and frameworks.
 You can also [develop your custom image](https://gpu.lins.lab/docs/prepare-environment/custom-env.html) based on your project dependency.
-For beginners, it is recommended that custom images use one of the official Determined images as a base image, using the `FROM` instruction.
+For beginners, it is recommended that custom images use one of the Determined AI's official images as a base image, using the `FROM` instruction.

-Here is an example: Suppose you have `environment.yaml` for creating the `conda` environment, `pip_requirements.txt` for `pip` requirements and some `apt` packages that needs to be installed.
+Here is an example: Suppose you have `environment.yaml` for creating the `conda` environment, `pip_requirements.txt` for `pip` requirements and some `apt` packages that need to be installed.
 Put these files in a folder, and create a `Dockerfile` with the following contents:

 ```dockerfile
 # Determined Image